Ronaldcdz/Dev-environment/README.md

 3. Install Wsl

-   [ Windows Subsystem for Linux ](https://learn.microsoft.com/en-us/windows/wsl/about)(WSL) is a feature of Windows that allows you to run a Linux environment on your Windows machine
+   [ Windows Subsystem for Linux ](https://learn.microsoft.com/en-us/windows/wsl/about)(WSL) is a feature of Windows that allows you to run a Linux environment on your Windows machine.

 ```powershell
 wsl --install